Llyn Gwyn – Fishing in the land of the Monks

 As Rob vacated his hot spot and headed for home Tim jumped in and caught a rainbow right away on a buzzer pattern.
 The fish continued to rise occasionally, but a slight shift in the winds angle combined with the fishing pressure had pushed them out to beyond our casting range.
 Before finishing for the day, we returned to the windward side for a few ‘last casts’ casts, where we winkled out a couple more hard fighting rainbows.

 It had been a very enjoyable day out, with plenty of fish caught.
-The trout themselves were all in great condition, fully finned and hard fighting.
+The trout themselves were all in great condition, fully finned and hard fighting, befitting the cool, clean oxygenated waters of this charming lake.

 Llyn Gwyn offers something you simply don’t get with a ‘hole in the ground’ fishery – scenic views and a genuine atmosphere with a sense of history.
 I’d heartily recommend making the pilgrimage to llyn Gwyn if you are ever in the area.